Eizz0/M1/operatingSystem/notes/1 notes .md

 1. preemptive threads:  a thread can be preempted at any time in order to allocate the CPU to another context, thread(the same process), process; ***multiple threads within the same process can run in parallel on multiple CPUs.***

-2. cooperative threads : at most a single threads (within a given process) is allowed to run at a given point in time; a thread switch(in process) can only happen when 1.relinquishes the CPU or issues a blocking syscall or terminates.
+2. cooperative threads : at most a single thread (within a given process) is allowed to run at a given point in time; a thread switch(in process) can only happen when ***relinquishes the CPU(yield()) or issues a blocking syscall/terminates.***

-3. discuss
+3. discussion
   + preemptive threads cause more "race conditions"

   + cooperative threads cannot take advantage of multiple CPUs